 How To Prevent SQL Injection Attacks?

 In 2017, WordPress released an update that fixed an SQL vulnerability.
 While you can rely on WordPress for taking appropriate measures to protect you from SQL attacks, it’s not enough.
-You need to have a few security measures in place to help prevent such attacks in the future:
+You need to run a website security audit and then have a few security measures in place to help prevent such attacks in the future:

 1. Stop Using Pirated Software